Maceri1/ica0002/backup_sla.md

 Service is recovered from the backup in case of an incident, and when service cannot be restored in any other way.

 RTO (recovery time objective) is:
- - 2 hours for MySQL
+ - 30 minutes for MySQL
- - 2 hours for InfluxDB
+ - 30 minutes for InfluxDB
- - 30 minutes for Ansible Git repository
+ - 15 minutes for Ansible Git repository

 Detailed backup restore procedure is documented in the [backup_restore.md](./backup_restore.md).